-Tax exemptions from withholding may not be available if definitive Notes are required to be issued issued, holders should be aware that the tax exemption may not be available.
+Tax exemptions from withholding may not be available if definitive Notes are required to be issued

+The Icelandic statutory exemption from withholding only applies to Notes held through a securities depository in an OECD state, an EU state, an EFTA state or the Faroe Islands.
+If Notes in definitive form are issued, holders should be aware that the tax exemption may not be available.
 However, the Bank will be required to pay the necessary additional amounts under Condition 6 in such circumstances to cover any resulting amounts deducted.